-The interim unaudited condensed consolidated financial statements of the Company are prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles ("GAAP") and pursuant to the requirements for reporting on Form 10-Q and Regulation S-X. The Company is an investment company following the specialized accounting and reporting guidance specified in the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services -
+The interim unaudited condensed consolidated financial statements of the Company are prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles ("GAAP") and pursuant to the requirements for reporting on Form 10-Q and Regulation S-X under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Company is an investment company following the specialized accounting and reporting guidance specified in the Financial Accounting Standards

-NOTES TO THE CONDENSED CONSOLIDATED FINANCIAL STATEMENTS March 31, 2016 (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS September 30, 2016 (Unaudited)